Trees & Shrubs

 Always remember to Call Before You Dig--811!

-Our Tree & Shrub Nursery is open for the 2013 season!
-Shipments from local and regional nurseries are arriving daily!
+Our Tree & Shrub area is getting ready for spring 2015!
+New shipments are arrving nearly every day!
 Please call us at 303-690-4722 ext 143 to check on current availablity.

-To see what trees and shrubs we are carrying for the 2013 planting season Click/tap here for our General LIst of Trees & Shrubs for 2013!
+Click/tap here for our General LIst of Trees & Shrubs for 2015!
 Important!!! this list is meant as a guideline and not a live inventory, please call 303-690-4722 ext 143 for availability.

 In late September of 2012, Tagawa Gardens was approached to help the national website Ask.com answer some frequently asked tree and shrub questions.
 Mike Landers, one of our Certified Arborists who also owns Mike Landers Tree Planting Service (the company which we recommend for tree planting) came to the plate to assist us, and is featured in the following videos produced by Ask.com (links used with permission):